Purple Fairy Club

 Purple Fairy Club, Vancouver Island, BC, photo by Bud Logan

-When you out walking in a dark mossy forest, keep your eyes on the lookout for this purple beauty.
-I don’t often see it, but in my last sighting, just last fall, I had the pleasure of seeing a huge grouping of them alongside a trail in Sayward BC.
-There were fairy clubs coming up on both sides of the trail for about 50 meters, it was such a wonder.
+When you’re out walking in a dark mossy forest, keep your eyes on the lookout for this purple beauty.
+I don’t often see it, but in my last sighting, just last fall, I had the pleasure of seeing a huge grouping of them alongside a trail in Sayward, BC.
+Fairy clubs were coming up on both sides of the trail for about 50 meters; it was such a wonder.

-Although this is an edible mushroom, it has a dull fishy flavour and is not very tasty, I would just enjoy any sighting you see, take some photos, and leave it in the ground.
+Although the Purple Fairy Club Mushroom is edible, it has a dull fishy flavour and is not very tasty.
+I would just enjoy any sighting you see, take some photos, and leave it in the ground.

 A message from Bud